javiercanadillas/cnd/assets/module2/Module2.md

   ```bash
   source "$HOME/.bashrc"
   ```

-It will also be necessary that you open the console in [console.cloud.google.com](https://console.cloud.google.com), accept the terms, activate the Qwiklabs project and from there enable Cloud Shell and the Cloud Shell editor.

 Once all this has been done, you should be ready to continue with Module 2.
 Read on.